Nanowire terahertz quantum cascade lasers

 Quantum cascade lasers (QCLs) \cite{Faist94} are semiconductor unipolar devices emitting coherent infrared radiation.
 Their active regions consist of stacked planar quantum wells (QWs) forming a superlattice along the growth direction.
 At first sight, a large part of the physical properties of QCLs can be qualitatively understood in a one-dimensional picture, in particular for quantum confinement, tunneling processes and radiative transitions.
 Nevertheless, the free in-plane motion of the carriers provides a continuous energy reservoir (i.e. subbands) which plays a major role in the energy and phase relaxation processes.
 For QCLs operating in the terahertz (THz) range \cite{Kohler02,williams07}, due to the relatively small energy separation between the subbands associated with the lasing levels, the non-radiative scattering processes are very efficient and are responsible for intrinsic limitations in terms of quantum efficiency and maximum operation temperature.

 Reducing the dimensionality of electronic systems is generally a way to increase the carrier lifetimes \cite{bockelmann90, sauvage02,pandey2008slow, zibik09}.
 A strong magnetic field applied along the growth axis of a QCL quantizes the lateral motion in terms of Landau levels.
 Their energy tuning with magnetic field has been shown to be responsible for modulation of the level lifetimes \cite{becker2002gaas,becker2004electron}, allowing to demonstrate lasing up to higher temperature (225~K in ref.~\cite{wade2008magnetic}) than in usual THz QCLs (199~K in ref.~\cite{fathololoumi2012terahertz}).
 However, Landau levels remain highly degenerate so that their ideal discrete density of states is strongly broadened by disorder effects \cite{leuliet2006electron}.
 On the other hand, QCLs based on 0D nanostructures such as self-assembled or lithographically defined quantum dots (QDs) have been proposed \cite{Wingreen97,hsu2000intersubband,Dmitriev05,vukmirovic2008electron} in order to achieve low threshold current and high operation temperature.
-However, a clear comparison of the device performances with respect to conventional THz QCLs is still lacking, and the intermediate regime between coupled 0D QDs and coupled 2D QWs remains to be investigated.
+However, a direct comparison of the device performances with respect to conventional THz QCLs is lacking, and the intermediate regime between the limiting cases coupled 0D QDs and coupled 2D QWs remains to be investigated.

-In this letter we propose a novel type of QCLs based on nanowire (NW) superlattice heterostructures.
-Within the formalism of non-equilibrium Green functions (NEGF), we present a theory of dissipative quantum dynamics in wire axial superlattices, which provides a unified model of electron transport and THz gain in superlattices with and without lateral dimensional quantum effects.
-We investigate the modifications in the scattering mechanisms and in the nature of charge transport associated with the transition from the 2D to the 0D limits for the lateral motion.
-Our calculations demonstrate that below a critical thickness NW THz QCLs have the ability to achieve higher temperature operation and lower current threshold than conventional THz QCLs.
+In this letter we propose QCLs based on nanowire (NW) superlattice heterostructures.
+Using the formalism of non-equilibrium Green functions (NEGF), we calculate charge transport and THz gain in laterally-quantized quantum cascade (QC) structures.
+We investigate the dynamics of charge carriers in QC structures having lateral dimensionality ranging from 2D to 0D, providing a direct comparison of NW QCLs and conventional QCLs.
+Our calculations predict that below a critical thickness NW THz QCLs can achieve higher gain, higher operation temperature and lower current densities than conventional THz QCLs.
+For thin nanowires, large tunneling barriers in the axial heterostructure are shown to be necessary to avoid electrical instability owing to the increase of coherence lengths.

+A schematic of the proposed NW-QCL is presented on Fig~\ref{schematic}.
+The active region consists of an array of nanowires containing axial superlattice heterostructures.